-Gail Jones is Instructor of Woodwinds and Brass Methods at the Sunderman Conservatory of Music at Gettysburg College.
-Prior to teaching at the College, Mrs. Jones taught thousands of children to read and make music in the public schools of Pennsylvania and Maryland for over twenty-five years.
-She directed elementary band programs in the Central Dauphin, East Pennsboro, and Gettysburg Area School Districts serving as Music Department Chair in Gettysburg from 2007-2010 in addition to teaching General Music (grades 1-5), in Frederick County, MD.
-Mrs. Jones continues to offer a French horn private studio and served as Instructor of Horn at Dickinson and Gettysburg Colleges.
+Prof. Gail Jones is instructor of woodwinds and brass methods at the Sunderman Conservatory of Music at Gettysburg College.
+Prior to teaching at the College, Jones taught thousands of children to read and make music in the public schools of Pennsylvania and Maryland for over 25 years.
+She directed elementary band programs in the Central Dauphin, East Pennsboro, and Gettysburg Area School Districts serving as music department chair in Gettysburg from 2007-10 in addition to teaching general music (grades 1-5), in Frederick County, MD.
+Jones continues to offer a French horn private studio and served as instructor of horn at Dickinson and Gettysburg Colleges.

-Mrs. Jones earned a B.S. in Music Education from Lebanon Valley College, a M.S. in Education from Temple University, and Levels 1 and 2 Orff-Schulwerk Certification from West Chester University.
-She has participated in many post-graduate classes and music workshops including the Barry Tuckwell Horn Camp.
+Jones earned a B.S. in Music Education from Lebanon Valley College, an M.S. in Education from Temple University, and Levels 1 and 2 Orff-Schulwerk Certification from West Chester University.
+She has participated in many post-graduate classes and music workshops including the Barry Tuckwell Horn Camp.¿

 Adjunct Assistant Professor